 The cover letter for Credit Suisse: tips for graduates and interns

 Therefore, it could be wise to structure your letter by explaining your motivation first and then matching your skills and experience to the requirements of the job.
-If you leave the part about your motivation to the end you run the risk of firstly not grabbing the reader and distinguishing yourself, and secondly repeating something you’ve already said.
+If you leave the part about your motivation to the end you run the risk of not grabbing the reader and distinguishing yourself.

 When writing your letter, if you can, highlight information that makes you stand out.
 Credit Suisse says your covering letter is an opportunity for you to differentiate yourself from your peers.